atonizzo/seatalk_wifi/README.md

 both the Telnet server and the NMEA server.

 ## <a name="web_page"></a> Configuration via Web Page
-The software runs a very simple web server that serves a single web page used to configure a few parameters of the bridge.
+The software runs a web server that serves a single web page used to configure a few parameters of the bridge.
 Among other things the page allows enabling or disabling of the serial and telnet logging windows and the port at which the NMEA server is listening.
 During the first start the software